Analysis: Sanders’ path has echoes of Trump’s 2016 campaign

 “We’re alive and we’re coming back and we’re going to win,” said Biden, who was on track to finish a distant second to Sanders in Nevada after dismal showings in the opening states.

-Biden is hoping to claim his first victory next week in South Carolina, the first state to vote with a significant percentage of black voters, who make up the backbone of the Democratic Party.
+Biden, who finished a distant second in Nevada, is hoping to claim his first victory in South Carolina this coming Saturday.
+It’s the first state to vote with a significant percentage of black voters, who make up the backbone of the Democratic Party.
 He’ll likely need that victory to be a resounding one, both to ease voters’ anxieties about his own rocky start and to draw out wealthy donors who have been reluctant to support his candidacy.

-As the Nevada results came in, Klobuchar, who seemed consigned to a single-digit finish, also vowed to go forward.
-So did Warren, who hasn’t finished higher than third in the first three contests.
+As the Nevada results came in, Klobuchar, who was in a close race for fifth with billionaire Tom Steyer, also vowed to go forward.
+So did fourth-place finisher Warren, who hasn’t finished higher than third in the first three contests.

 “We have a lot of states to go and right now I feel the momentum.
 So let’s stay in this fight,” Warren said during a rally in Washington state, which votes on March 10.